raphael-proust/raphael-proust.github.io/games/dice-mda.md

 Additionally, players are encouraged to take on new challenges.
 Specifically, beating the same monsters and solving similar problems yield a constant, flat reward.
 This flat reward is worth less and less to characters as they progress.
-Thus, for the characters to progress, the players must take on new challenges.
+Thus, for the characters to progress, the players must take on new, more difficult challenges.

 ## The example of the dice roll